 This internship course within the Global Management emphasis area provides students with a businessrelated learning experience designed to enhance the understanding of business practices within a given field.
 Students will focus on the development of professional practice including the application of global business diversity theories and concepts.
 By the end of the course students will have a deeper understanding of the real life work environment in the field of global management.

-Course Entry Requirement: Admitted to the MBA program; Completion of 36 MBA quarter credit hours at CityU (or completion of MBA Core); Currently enrolled with a cumulative GPA of 3.25 or higher; completion of MC 584.
+Course Entry Requirement: Admitted to the MBA program; Completion of 30 MBA quarter credit hours; Currently enrolled with a cumulative GPA of 3.25 or higher; completion of MBA 550.

 MANAGEMENT (MG)